-- 9.1.
-In all cases the ship must develop an emergency communication plan to be implemented in the event of an attack.
-The BMA authorises the use of the Ship Security Alert System (SSAS) programmed to alert the Company Security Officer, as set out in BMA Information Bulletin No. 70, as part of this plan. - 9.2.
+- Alert System (SSAS) programmed to alert the Company Security Officer, as set out in BMA Marine Notice 047, as part of this plan. - 10.2.
 Owners may wish to use commercial services which automatically transmit the SSAS signal directly to the Authorities (military forces in Gulf of Aden/Indian Ocean or the International Maritime Bureau for other areas).
-The BMA has no objection to the use of these services, provided that the additional recipients of the signal are limited to UKMTO, MSCHOA or IMB as appropriate and that a suitable filter is applied to ensure that SSAS alerts which occur outside the piracy risk area are not sent to these recipients.
+The BMA has no objection to the use of these services, provided that the additional recipients of the signal are limited to UKMTO, MSCHOA or IMB as appropriate and that a suitable filter is applied to ensure that SSAS alerts which occur outside the piracy risk area are not sent to these recipients. - 10.3.

-- 9.3.
 An important feature of the service provided by MSCHOA is the broadcasting of advice on suspected pirate "mother-ships" or other suspicious activities.
 In order to assist in this process, Masters of Bahamian ships are requested to provide UKMTO and the IMB with reports of any suspicious activity or vessels they may observe in or around the area of risk.
-The BMA must be copied in on any such communication. - 9.4.
-In the event that a Master of a Bahamian ship operating in the Gulf Of Aden/Indian Ocean region feels a threat of piracy or armed robbery is developing, or if the vessel comes under attack, the primary 24 hour point of contact is the United Kingdom Maritime Trade Operations (UKMTO) in Dubai. - 9.5.
-Reports of threats or attacks using the standardised report form should also be forwarded to other recipients shown on the MSCHOA website, and the BMA, at the earliest practicable opportunity - 9.6.
-For ships operating in other areas (e.g. West Africa, Malacca Strait, Indonesia, South China Sea) the report should be sent to the IMB (International Maritime Bureau) or through ReCAAP ISC (see below) as appropriate. - 9.7.
+The BMA must be copied in on any such communication. - 10.4.
+In the event that a Master of a Bahamian ship operating in the Gulf Of Aden/Indian Ocean region feels a threat of piracy or armed robbery is developing, or if the vessel comes under attack, the primary 24 hour point of contact is the United Kingdom Maritime Trade Operations (UKMTO) in Dubai. - 10.5.
+Reports of threats or attacks using the standardised report form should also be forwarded to other recipients shown on the MSCHOA website, and the BMA, at the earliest practicable opportunity - 10.6.
+For ships operating in other areas (e.g. West Africa, Malacca Strait, Indonesia, South China Sea) the report should be sent to the IMB (International Maritime Bureau) or through ReCAAP ISC (see below) as appropriate. - 10.7.
 The BMA is required to make a report to IMO on any piracy activity.
-To assist the BMA in this task, reports of any piracy or armed robbery must be sent to casualty@bahamasmaritime.com. - 9.8.
-At the times when BMA offices are closed and in the case of a genuine emergency, the Emergency Response Officer's mobile telephone number is:
+To assist the BMA in this task, reports of any piracy or armed robbery must be sent to the BMA Investigations department (casualty@bahamasmaritime.com). - 10.8.
+In the event of a ship being boarded by naval forces, the Master should follow the Company's reporting protocols. - 10.9.
+The BMA should be advised without delay - i. if the ship is boarded by naval forces; and/or - ii. if the ship encounters a major security threat or incident. - 10.10.
+The notification is to be made to the with as much of the following information as possible: